 1. Defining Contingency Recruitment

 The contingency recruiting model is developed for recruiters working to be hired on a transactional basis.
 Here, neither the client nor the recruitment agency is bound by any exclusive agreement or contract.
-This is why many contingency firms work for multiple clients at any given time.
+This is why a lot of contingency firms work for multiple clients at any given time.

 For example, you will be recruiting candidates to fill up entry or junior level positions for a company.